Healthy Homes Assessment Napier

 Draught Stopping Napier

-If you are able to feel external air coming in or the air is clear from a hole or gap, then it is likely to be a gap or hole that requirements sealing in some way.
-Large gaps and cracks should be permanently stopped.
-The gaps that exceed 3mm that let air in or out from your house need sealing.
-For example, if the open fireplace isn’t used it can create draughts.
-This should be sealed from.
-Landlords and property managers are responsible for making sure such draughts are eliminated as far as imaginable.
+If you can feel external air getting in, or see a clear draught from a crack or a gap and you can feel it, it is likely to be a gap or hole that requirements sealing in some way.
+Large cracks and gaps should be permanently stopped.
+Cracks that are greater than 3mm and let air in or out of the house need to be sealed.
+In the case of an open fireplace isn’t in use it may cause draughts and should be blocked off.
+Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as much as possible.

-You don’t need to block holes or gaps that are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow movement of the building as the household gets warmer and cooler, so that they can still be shut and opened, rather than being stuck.
-We will examine all doors and windows in an Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes in the construction.
+For instance, small gaps around windows and doors may be required to allow for the movement of the building when the house gets warmer and cooler, so that they can still be closed and opened instead of than securing.
+We will check every window and door during our Healthy Homes assessment of your rental property.

 draught stopping building inspections